-- Proposed partnerships adequately reflect the community as a whole; - Written letters of agreement from each community partner sufficiently detail the roles and responsibilities of the partnerships; - The contributions of co-applicants, if applicable,
+- Proposed partnerships adequately reflect the community as a whole; - Written letters of agreement from each community partner sufficiently detail the roles and responsibilities of the partnerships;

-Plan for Sustainability (cont.)
-10 points
+Sustainability (cont.)
+20 points

 - The contributions of resources from each community partner, either cash or in-kind services, over the course of the grant are sufficient to sustaining the program after the grant expires; - The plan to identify and recruit additional partners who will contribute useful and meaningful resources specifically aligned to program needs during the grant period and after is practicable; and - The extent to which the size and scope of the program can be sustained after the grant expires is realistic.